 I've had dual roles for the last few years, I've been both a bike advocate, and an electric vehicle (EV) advocate.
 There are a few large conflicts between these two transportation modes that I have yet to resolve.
 Cars are currently very necessary in my rural state (for the most part you have to have a car to have a job), and because EVs are already a much cleaner and better car than gas fueled cars are, I have been helping with Vermont's plans for the VW Diesel Settlement funds, EV infrastructure, and EV legislation.
 I also think that Autonomous Vehicles (AVs) could improve commuting and reduce the number of accidents.
 On the other hand, I'm a member of several organizations that look at traffic congestion and Transportation Demand Management, carpooling/ridesharing, transit, and sharing the roads with bicyclists and pedestrians (i.e. people), and from those viewpoints it's obvious that we've built a transportation system that has gone way too far in favor of car culture.
 (As an example of this bias, if you kill someone by running them over with a car, most likely the courts will call it an "accident".)
 As a gear head since I was a kid this is really odd for me to say, but we are misusing cars and I'm not in love with them anymore.
 I've been thinking about these growing problems and trying to find a balance, but the disadvantages of cars are starting to outweigh the benefits.
 Out of all the damage that cars are doing, one which I think is overlooked by most people but which may be our biggest loss, is to our human side.

 Transportation is Vermont's biggest source of air pollution.
 It's also our largest connection to conflicts over oil with around $1.5 billion sent out of the state each year for fuel.
-But that's not what I think about when I ride in a car, and these are the first disconnections.
+But that's not what I think about when I drive a car, and these are the first disconnections.
 I don't think about sprawl and our destruction of our forests, or unsustainable lifestyles that were impossible 50 years ago.
 It's about the power under my right foot.
 The short term gain.
 A car ride is a visceral experience, with sights and sounds and forces pushing my body around.
 Sometimes a soothing lullaby, sometimes a roller coaster.
 And I think that for most transportation planners road projects only have to fit into 5 or 10 year plan requirements (while we wait forever for bike lanes), and if a road meets "Scenic Byway" criteria then that just means it qualifies for more perks for cars.

 Moving at any speed greater than running is something new for our human brain, and it's a primal addiction.
 It's our dreams about flying come true.
 We are lost in the journey, we are in Kerouac's "On the Road" but in our blindness we don't see the washouts.
 Yet we base our economy around getting us and our goods to distant places quickly, and then we act surprised when we get run over.
 Occasionally we slow down long enough for a Zen moment of Motorcycle Maintenance, but we have yet to design a transportation system that doesn't adore the fittest and the strongest reaching terminal speed.
 This leaves out most of the best parts of life.